maim-yeager/social-video-downloader/README.md

 ---

-## ðŸ“„ License
+## 📄 License

-This project is licensed under the **MIT License** â€” you are free to use, modify, and distribute it with attribution.
+This project is licensed under the **MIT License** — you are free to use, modify, and distribute it with attribution.

 ---

 <div align="center">

-**Made with â¤ï¸ by Maim Islam**
+**Made with ❤️ by Maim Islam**

-â­ *If this project helped you, consider giving it a star on GitHub!*
+⭐ *If this project helped you, consider giving it a star on GitHub!*

 </div>